ultravideo/rtp-benchmarks/README.md

 ### Latency benchmarking

 The latency benchmarks measure the round-trip latency of Intra and Inter frames as well as the overall average frame latency.
 Latency benchmark sends the packet from sender and the receiver sends the packet back immediately.
 Remember to start the sender before you start the receiver.

+For ffmpeg configuration, you must edit the file `ffmpeg/sdp/lan/lat_hevc` with your ip address in the receiving end.

 Latency sender example:
 ```